mech-studi/Distributionly/README.md

     - Pay for subdomain entries
     - Pay for subdomain entry certification?
+    - Buy a subdomain from someone
+    - Bid for a subdomain

 1. The user must interact with the DApp via a Graphical User Interface (GUI), for example, a Web-based one.